You are spending $300 to $600 a month on HomeStars. Maybe another $500 on Thumbtack. And every month, you wonder why the phone is not ringing more.

 The Build and Release infrastructure replaces your dependency on rented platforms.
 In 21 days, you own a complete lead generation system - Google visibility, review automation, speed-to-lead, CRM, follow-up sequences.
 All of it.
 Yours.

 The top 1% of contractors do not rent leads.
 They own the machine.
 And you can too.
+[AI Local Growth](https://www.ailocalgrowth.com) builds the infrastructure that replaces your dependency on rental platforms - in 21 days, you own everything.

 Want to Stop Losing Revenue?